A Team Approach to Care

 Other medications can be administered via injection into the base or side of the penis or via a special suppository applicator.
 These medications can trigger an erection that lasts for 30 minutes to an hour, however, side effects may include pain, bleeding, prolonged erection, or scar tissue.

-When lifestyle changes or medications are ineffective, it is possible to get an erection with a vacuum pump that pulls blood into the penis.
+Penis Pumps & Implants: When lifestyle changes or medications are ineffective, it is possible to get an erection with a vacuum pump that pulls blood into the penis.
 A tension ring can be placed around the base of the penis to prevent the blood from leaving the penis long enough to have sex.

-In rare cases, damaged or obstructed blood vessels may need to be surgically repaired with a bypass procedure, which involves transplanting blood vessels from another part of the body or by inserting a vascular stent to improve blood flow.
+Surgery: In rare cases, damaged or obstructed blood vessels may need to be surgically repaired with a bypass procedure, which involves transplanting blood vessels from another part of the body or by inserting a vascular stent to improve blood flow.

 When erectile dysfunction becomes an ongoing issue that negatively impacts a man’s sex life, fertility, self-esteem, and overall quality of life, there’s no reason to put off getting the treatment you need to overcome impotence.
 There are a variety of factors that can cause a man to have difficulty achieving and maintaining an erection, so it is important to seek diagnosis and treatment from a highly experienced and compassionate urologist.

 At Comprehensive Urology, we understand that the idea of getting treated for impotence can be intimidating, but there are numerous non-invasive options available, such as oral medications, to make erectile dysfunction a thing of the past.
 ED is common among men over the age of 60, but can affect younger men as well, and may be an indication of an underlying health issue.
-Please call us for the comprehensive care and treatment you need to regain your confidence and ability to enjoy sex.

 How Do Male Impotence Drugs Work?